alankent/magento2devbox-skeleton/README.md

 This allows IDEs to be natively used on a laptop (or desktop) - Unison copies file changes as soon as they are written to disk into the web conatiner.

-DevBox uses the "Docker Sync" project (http://docker-sync.io/) for file sharing, but only uses the Unison mode of file sharing.
+DevBox uses a similar approach to the "Docker Sync" project (http://docker-sync.io/) for file sharing, but only supports Unison.

 (Insiders secret: Unison is written in a language called OCaml.
 OCaml 4.01 and 4.02 changed a serialization algorithm in a backwards incompatible way.
 So you need to make sure you have Unison binaries on Windows, Mac, and Linux compiled with the same version of OCaml.
-Brew + Docker-Sync + the supplied Windows binary currently all match.
+Brew + Debian:Stretch + the supplied Windows binary currently all match.
 If you try experimenting with other binaries, beware the pit of despair when things start going strange for no apparent reason!)